 “Nobody will show yours customer what works and what doesn't, what pleases and what worries, which is engaging or boring better than the user himself”.

 And if we are talking about testing.
 Unfortunately, usability testing is often an underestimated step.
 I strongly encourage you to do it even during the wireframe phase.
 Why is it worth it to run tests?
 It allows us to quickly verify whether a design will actually pass the A + exam.
 After many hours spent on designing, we lose a certain perspective, and we do not notice some obvious things that might cause problems.
 Thanks to testing with average users, we can quickly identify elements in the design that may cause a problem and change it before implementation.
-You can find out more about why usability testing it's important here Steve Krug about usability testing.

 Step 4.
 Implementation